Obama Presidential Center Opens in Chicago With Dedication Ceremony and Public Events

 Key Facts

-- Chef Cliff Rome, known in the Chicago food scene, has a contract to provide local cuisine at the center.
+- Chef Cliff Rome, a prominent Chicago chef, was contracted to provide local cuisine for the center.

-- A permanent land acknowledgment display recognizing Indigenous history is featured near the museum tower, which has sparked debate.
+- A permanent land acknowledgment display is featured near the museum tower, which has sparked debate over the site's history.

 What Happened